 Lennox Island First Nation is located in PEI and was established in 1972.
-The community includes the following reserves: Lennox Island 1, Lennox Island No. 6, Lennox Island Reserve No. 5.
-Lennox Island First Nation is part of the Mi'kmaq Confederacy of PEI, a tribal council and provincial territorial organization.

-The population of Lennox Island is estimated to be 952 people, 389 who live on reserve and 553 off-reserve.
+Lennox Island First Nation consists of one reserve, occupying all of Lennox Island, located 24 km north of Summerside with an area of 535.1 ha.
+Lennox Island First Nation is part of the Mi'kmaq Confederacy of PEI, a tribal council and provincial territorial organization that also represents both First Nations in consultation and engagement.
+The population of Lennox Island is estimated to be 952 people, 389 of whom live on-reserve and 553 of whom live off-reserve.